shaimaa-alrajeh/Kerri-websit/README.md

 - **Custom Styling**: Designed with a unique blend of colors, fonts, and animations.

 ## File Structure
+project-root/
+├── index.html     # Main HTML file
+├── css/
-Kerri/ │ ├── index.html # Main HTML file ├── css/ │ └── master.css # Main stylesheet ├── img/ # Image assets for the website └── README.md # Project documentation
+│   └── master.css # CSS for styling the website
+├── img/           # Folder containing image assets

 ## Technologies Used
 - **HTML5**: For the structure of the website.